Aristokitten/microservice-tutorial/README.md

 ## 3.2 Compilation Instructions: Building the Container Image and Starting the Container in the Network

-After the preparation, the container **image** can now be built using the following command:
+After the preparation, the container **image** can now be built using the following command: <br>
 ``docker build -t optimizeapp .`` (do NOT forget the point at the end!)

 Since "Optimize!" runs inside the container, it is necessary to share the same **network** with the Marketdata Simulator for communication.
-Use the following command to create a Docker network named “dhbw”:
+Use the following command to create a Docker network named “dhbw”: <br>
 ``docker network create dhbw``

-Next, start the Marketdata Simulator in this dhbw network:
+Next, start the Marketdata Simulator in this dhbw network: <br>
 ``docker run --name marketdata -d -p 8080:8080 --network dhbw haraldu/marketdatasim:1``

 As the next step, "Optimize!" also needs to be started within this network.
 Enter the following command, which runs a Docker container named “optimizeapp” on the “dhbw” network and accesses port 8000 of the host system.
 The container is started with the environment variables “API_KEY” and “API_URL”, where “API_KEY” is set to “12345” and “API_URL” is set to “http://marketdata:8080/v1/marketdata”.
 Additionally, the container is started as a background process ("detached mode") with “-d”, and port 5000 in the container is mapped to port 8000 on the host system (“-p 8000:5000”).